InternLM/lmdeploy/docs/en/advance/chat_template.md

       print(response.text, end='')
   ```

-  In this example, we register a LMDeploy dialogue template that sets the model to be created by LMDeploy, so when the user asks who the model is, the model will answer that it was created by LMDeploy.
+  In this example, we register a LMDeploy chat template that sets the model to be created by LMDeploy, so when the user asks who the model is, the model will answer that it was created by LMDeploy.